stucchio/Homepage/content/why_lambda_school_should_have_a_50_percent_success_rate.rst

 Thus, the Indian software engineering market has lower quality simply because low costs have allowed a larger pool of people to enter.

+(Note: I'm singling out India only because I lived and worked there for many years.)

 Conclusion
 ==========